cpetewu/DeepBrainContainer/README.md

 specifying the `-v` option when running as specified in the help message.

 Additionally, the message also specifies the file structure which must be preserved in the docker volume mounted to the deepbrain container.
-This is necissary so the container knows where to look for particular files.
+This is necessary so the container knows where to look for particular files.

 #### Optional Parameters